 Preconditioning can be incorporated in the conjugate gradient descent algorithm.
-See homework assignment 3.

 - Ideally: If A is invertible, and P is the same as A, the linear system becomes trivial!
 But computing the inverse of A is even more expensive than solving the original linear system. - In practice: If the matrix P-1A has a better condition number, or its singular values are more uniformly distributed, the linear system becomes more numerically stable.